mafeeney/BM424workshop3/README.txt

         - 03A.qmd
         ....
         - 03Q.qmd

-5. Edit the workshop YAML headers/pages as needed.
+c.
+Edit the workshop YAML headers/pages as needed.

 Header information for each group should be as follows: